OUR SPONSORS AND PARTNERS

-The Jesuit Social Centre (JESC) is a non-profit organisation that provides and nurtures vision and values for Europe.
+The Jesuit European Social Centre (JESC), which hosts ELP, is a non-profit organisation that provides and nurtures vision and values for Europe.
 Its mission is to accompany, serve and advocate for the rights of the poor, the marginalised, refugees and forcibly displaced people; and to voyage with the youth in their quest for the common good.
 JESC is motivated by the service of faith and the promotion of justice in European political structures.

 Caritas Europa is a Catholic network working with people of all faiths to end poverty and to promote the dignity of all people.
 It is part of the global Caritas Internationalis network that has 165 members around the world.
 Its work is inspired by the 7 principles of Catholic Social Teaching, with a particular attention to the preferential option for the poor and vulnerable.
 Caritas Europa has 49 member organisations in 46 countries across the European continent.